ban.do Wellness

 Love the Journey

 A workbook for building a life you don’t need a vacation from, and a journal for taking it one step at a time.
-Based on the success of previous offerings, I was asked to shape the structure and narrative of this wellness duo.
+I was asked to shape the structure and narrative of this wellness duo.

 Consulting Therapist: Dr. Therese Mascardo